How to Run Android TV on your Raspberry Pi

 Downloading GApps for Android TV

-Google does not allow other Android operating systems to bundle their apps without licensing the software from them.
+2. Google does not allow other Android operating systems to bundle their apps without a licence.

-Luckily we can work around this thanks to the OpenGApps project.
-Using the packages provided by this team, we can install Google Apps to our Raspberry Pi’s Android TV operating system.
+Luckily, we can work around this thanks to the MindTheGapps project.
+Using the packages provided by this team, we can gain access to Google Play on our Raspberry Pi while running this custom version of Android TV.

 Writing the Android TV Image to your Raspberry Pi